-I leaned my head on his chest and closed my eyes.
+I leaned my head against his chest and closed my eyes.
 He dropped his lips to my temple and pressed a hard kiss against my skin.
 His arms, distorted beneath the surface of the water, snaked around me, one settling heavy on my waist, the other banding across my shoulders.
 I raised my hands and gripped his forearm.

 “Do you want to talk about what happened?” he rumbled.

 How did he do this?
 Make me feel, even in my weakest moments, like I was better than I was?
 Like I was more than I was?
-I struggled to find something to say to him in return, but it was then that the damn burst and reality set in.
+I struggled to find something to say to him in return, but it was then that the dam burst and reality set in.
 He loved me.
 And earlier, I almost lost him.
 There was no doubt in my mind that had Des Jardins taken me, I would have died, alone and in pain, without ever having told Henry or John how I truly felt or what I really wanted.

 I clapped a hand over my mouth to muffle my sobs.
 Henry pulled me close and held on while I cried.
 Instead of trying to master my emotions, I let them reign supreme.
 I thought about everything I would have lost had I been taken.
 John, Henry, Marcus, my home, Harriet, my budding friendship with Mrs. Ainsley, all of the hopes and dreams for the rest of my life.
 And then I remembered what I had seen in that alley and the street beyond.
 What I had done.
-How my hand, so small and dainty where it rested against Henry’s forearm, had just hours before driven a knife into a man’s spine.
+How my hand, so small where it rested against Henry’s forearm, had just hours before driven a knife into a man’s spine.

 With a final, strangled sob, I did what Henry said.
 I let myself break.

 It turned out he was wrong about something.
 I didn’t need to rebuild myself again.
 As the pieces fell away, they revealed another presence, already fully formed beneath.
 It was the part of me that John wanted to coax out, the part of me that wanted to learn how to gut a man with a sword.
-She had been there, all along, ready and waiting for this moment, and she smiled to see my former self disintegrate around her.
+She had been there all along, ready and waiting for this moment, and she smiled to see my former self disintegrate around her.